paf31/stack-safety-for-free/index.markdown

 ~~~

 We can vary the underlying `Functor` to construct coroutines which produce values, consume values, fork child coroutines,
 join coroutines, and combinations of these.
-This is described in [Blazevic], where free monad _transformers_ are used to build a
+This is described in @Blazevic, where free monad _transformers_ are used to build a
 library of composable coroutines and combinators which support effects in some base monad.

-Given a stack-safe implementation of the free monad transformer, it becomes simple to translate the coroutines defined in [Blazevic]
+Given a stack-safe implementation of the free monad transformer, it becomes simple to translate the coroutines defined in @Blazevic
 into PureScript.
 We can define a functor for awaiting values, and a coroutine type `Consumer`:

 ~~~ {.haskell}